Nishkb/Text-to-hand/README.md

 # Text-to-hand

-### This is used to convert text input to handwritten form.
+### This is used to convert text input to handwritten form using HTML and JS